enfmarinho/data-structures/README.md

 ```
 ## Running

-If you choose to everything at once, the executable files are store at
+If you chose to compile everything at once, the executable files are store at
-build/bin, so just run:
+the directory build/bin, so just run:
 ```bash
 ./build/bin/NAME
 ```
-If you compile just a specific test, the executable will be stored at the build
+If you compiled just a specific test, the executable will be stored at the build
 directory, so just run:
 ```bash
 ./build/NAME